 Rule #1: Be diplomatic.

 Trustworthy, credible, reliable, and authentic.
 These are all qualities people seek in interpersonal relationships—characteristics that, according to Carnegie, can give a person the upper hand with others.
-But these are also qualities consumers look for in brands.
+But these are also qualities B2B customers look for in brands.
 They want the companies they support to be honest and dependable.
 They want to feel like they are doing business with a trusted old friend.

 The Split of Social and Media